m-kovalsky/Fabric/README.md

 %pip install semantic-link
 ```

-## Loading Semantic-Link into a custom Fabric environment
+## Loading Semantic-link into a custom Fabric environment
 An even better way to ensure the Semantic-link library is available in your workspace/notebooks is to load it as a library in ac custom Fabric environment.
 If you do this, you will not have to run the above '%pip install semantic-link' code every time in your notebook.
 Please follow the steps below to create an environment and load the Semantic-Link library.

 #### Create a custom environment